 Though the population of Elderslie can be estimated at about 2,000, the Elderslie Primary & Junior High School serves not only the community of Elderslie, but many others in the environs including Jointwood, Retirement and Dry River to the south, Niagara, Johnson and Mocho to the north and Mulgrave and Merrywood to the west.
 To the east is wilderness – or in Jamaican vernacular, bush.

 This project is to repair the fountains and handwashing stations that serve the school.

 There are presently two water sources.
 The first is from a tank connected to a rain catchment system.
 The other source is a tank filled by potable pipe water.
 There are 8 spring-loaded valves connected to the potable pipe water that run into a concrete basin.
 Three of these valves, which are broken, will be replaced, and a spare will be purchased.

 The drainage system for the basin, which is presently clogged and not functioning, will be rebuilt.
 Clearing the drainage pipe will require digging up and replacing a section of the pipe.
 The repair will include a mesh cover for the drains, preventing similar clogs in the future.

-Finally squirt dispensers of liquid hand soap will be installed to replace the unsanitary bar soap presently in use.
+Finally, squirt dispensers of liquid hand soap will be installed to replace the unsanitary bar soap presently in use.

 The potable water and handwashing system, which serves 300 primary and junior high school students, grades 1 through 9, and 23 staff members, will be made functional.
 Precious water, presently in short supply due to lack of rain and service failures by the water utility, will be conserved for the beneficial use of the school.
-There will be secondary impact of improved sanitary conditions among the whole community.
+There will be a secondary impact of improved sanitary conditions among the whole community.

 Peace Corps Volunteer Directing Project